Competitiveness concerns limit ambition in UK's fair markets review

-LONDON To what extent can a $5 trillion (3 trillion pound) a day market be fair and transparent when a third of the trading is done by just two banks?
+LONDON, June 11 To what extent can a $5 trillion a day market be fair and transparent when a third of the trading is done by just two banks?

 That's a question critics say went unasked and therefore unanswered in Britain's review of fixed income, currency and commodity (FICC) markets, aimed at learning from the interest and foreign exchange rate-rigging scandals that have cost banks billions of pounds in fines.

-The Bank of England-run Fair and Effective Markets Review (FEMR), which published its final report on Wednesday, is largely focused on foreign exchange, a largely private over-the-counter market where industry estimates say at least $1.5 trillion a day is traded by the two biggest players, Citi (C.N) and Deutsche Bank (DBKGn.DE) .
+The Bank of England-run Fair and Effective Markets Review (FEMR), which published its final report on Wednesday, is largely focused on foreign exchange, a largely private over-the-counter market where industry estimates say at least $1.5 trillion a day is traded by the two biggest players, Citi and Deutsche Bank.

 This is roughly double the volume of business done on a handful of multi-user trading platforms, yet the issue of public venues for trading has yet to be tackled fully by regulators.